apuwa1234/apuwa1234/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Alice, I am a Computer Science student based in Austalia.
+I'm Alice, a Computer Science student based in Austalia.

 I love the process of designing and building, stright from my imagination.